souzatharsis/podcastfy/README.md

 ## Features ✨

-- Generate AI-powered conversational content from multi-sources and formats (images, websites, YouTube, and PDFs)
+- Generate conversational content from multiple-sources and formats (images, websites, YouTube, and PDFs)
 - Customizable transcript and audio generation (e.g. style, language, structure, length)
 - Create podcasts from pre-existing or edited transcripts
 - Support for advanced text-to-speech models (OpenAI and ElevenLabs)